oxyplugins/zionextras/readme.txt

 5. Enter the license key and activate your plugin license at Zion Builder → ZionExtras > License.

-Valid license key should be entered for the plugin to function and to receive automatic updates.
+A valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.0.5 ( Jan 19, 2022 ) =
+* [Pro Slider] - New component for building dynamic sliders and carousels.
+* [Dynamic Tabs] - New component for adding tabs using ACF repeaters / Metabox groups.
+* [Interactive Element Settings] - New options added to all existing elements (Parallax / Floating / Toggling Classes on click).
+* [Lottie] - All interactivity animation can now be previewed inside the builder.
+* [Shortcode Wrapper] - Shortcodes can now be added via dynamic data.
+* [Fluent Form] - Form name now searchable from the dropdown.
+* [Query Builder Extended] - Added finer control over query.
+* [Content Timeline] - Added extra markup to meta content for more styling possibilities.
+* [Read More] - Added fix for Galaxy S21.

 = 1.0.4 ( Nov 29, 2021 ) =
 * [Shortcode Wrapper] - New component for being able to wrap elements in shortcode.
 Ideal for content restriction for membership sites.